-- Students seeking credit for military or other ACE and NCCRS evaluated programs are required to submit transcripts and request for PLA credit to the Director of Prior Learning Assessment for evaluation.
-The amount of credit recognized will vary in accordance with faculty review, the recommendations of the appropriate guide (ACE and NCCRS), and the educational policies of the University.
-The CAPS 202 Prior Learning Portfolio Development course is not required for ACE and NCCRS credit requests.
+- Students seeking credit for military or other ACE or NCCRS evaluated programs are required to submit transcripts and requests for PLA credit to the PLA office for evaluation.
+The amount of credit recognized will vary in accordance with faculty review, the recommendations of the appropriate guide (ACE or NCCRS), and the educational policies of the University.
+The CAPS 202 Prior Learning Portfolio Development course is not required for ACE or NCCRS credit requests.

-- Students seeking credit for first aid and/CPR credit are required to submit a front/back copy of their card or a copy of their certification and request for PLA credit to the Director of Prior Learning Assessment.
-The CAPS 202 Prior Learning Portfolio Development course is not required for First Aid and CPR credit requests.
+- Students seeking credit for First Aid or CPR credit are required to submit a front/back copy of their card or a copy of their certification and request for PLA credit to the Learning Assessment office.
+The CAPS 202 Prior Learning Portfolio Development course is not required for First Aid or CPR credit requests.

 - Students who are asked to submit additional information and/or make revisions to their prior learning portfolio by a faculty evaluator have four (4) weeks from the date of the notification to fulfill the request.
 If the student fails to do so, PLA credit will not be awarded.

-- Students who wish to appeal the denial of credit PLA evaluations must contact the Director of Prior Learning Assessment.
+- Students who wish to appeal the denial of credit PLA evaluations must contact the Learning Assessment office.
 The appeal must be in writing and address why they feel credit should have been awarded.
-PLA Appeals must be received within eight (8) weeks of the date of the denial notification.
-The Director of Prior Learning Assessment will discuss the appeal with the faculty evaluator and make the decision concerning the appeal.
+PLA appeals must be received within eight (8) weeks of the date of the denial notification.
+The Learning Assessment office will discuss the appeal with the faculty evaluator and make a decision concerning the appeal.
 Students may be required to present additional evidence to verify learning.
 If the denial decision stands, students may submit an additional appeal to the Dean or Associate Dean of the College.
 The Dean or Associate Dean’s decision on a PLA credit denial is final.
 The student will be informed in writing of the decision for the requested appeal.

 - PLA credit is recorded as Prior Learning Assessment/Portfolio credit with the course/subject title and number of credits awarded.
 Grades will not be issued for PLA credit; therefore, GPA will not be affected.